Naima Mora: Early life

 Mora was born in Detroit, Michigan, the daughter of jazz vocalist and entrepreneur Theresa Mora and jazz percussionist Francisco Mora Catlett.
 Her paternal grandparents were Mexican muralist Francisco Mora and sculptor, painter, and printmaker Elizabeth Catlett.
 She is the inspiration for her grandmother's 2001 black marble bust entitled Naima.
 Catlett described it as:

 Her father is half Mexican and half African-American; her mother is Irish and African-American.
 She was named after the John Coltrane song "Naima".
 Mora has five sisters, including her identical twin, Nia, who is a photographer.
 Her older sister, Ife Sanchez Mora (born 1977), is a singer/ songwriter and was signed to Tricky's Massive Attack label Durban Poison/ DreamWorks S.K.G in the trip-hop group, The Autumn People and is now a solo rock singer Ife Sanchez Mora and part of duet Ife & Danny and was the wife of chef Aaron Sanchez.

 Mora grew up near West McNichols and Schaefer on Detroit's northwest side and attended Bates Academy for middle school.
 She graduated from Cass Technical High School in Detroit in 2002.
 A serious ballet student, Mora attended Detroit's Ballet Renaissance and was enrolled in American Ballet Theatre's Detroit summer program.

 Mora practices Nichiren Buddhism and is an active member of the Soka Gakkai International.
-In 2013, she gave a Ted Talk describing her upbringing and the influence of Buddhism on her career.
+In 2013, she gave a TEDx Talk describing her upbringing and the influence of Buddhism on her career.

+America's Next Top Model

-Winning America's Next Top Model
+Winning America's Next Top Model Cycle 4

-Mora was the fifth girl chosen for the top fourteen to compete on the UPN reality television show America's Next Top Model, Cycle 4.
-Over her stay, she was voted Covergirl of the Week ten times in a row, won four challenges, and received two first call-outs.
-Mora had one appearance in the bottom two where she survived over eventual Cycle 17: All Stars contestant, Brittany Brower.
+Mora was the fifth woman (after Rebecca Epley, Christina Murphy, Keenyah Hill and Brita Petersons) chosen for the top fourteen to compete on the UPN reality television show America's Next Top Model Cycle 4.
+Over her stay, she was voted Covergirl of the Week ten times in a row, won four challenges which she shared with Tiffany Richardson, Kahlen Rondot, Lluvy Gomez, Christina Murphy, Michelle Deighton, Tatiana Dante, Keenyah Hill and Brittany Brower, and received two first call-outs both in Cape Town, South Africa.
+Mora had only one appearance in the bottom two where she survived over eventual Cycle 17: All Stars contestant, Brittany Brower.
 In the final judging, the judges selected Mora over the runner-up Kahlen Rondot.

+America's Next Top Model Cycle 5

+After Bre Scullark was eliminated, Mora appeared in the season finale of Cycle 5 alongside Cycle 3 Winner, Eva Pigford to participate in the final runway show with the final two models, Nik Pace and Nicole Linkletter.

+America's Next Top Model Cycle 6

+Mora appeared as a guest in a Cycle 6 episode where the top twelve women completed their second challenge after watching the Gen Art Fashion Show.